 What is considered a good typing speed really depends on what kind of job you’re doing.
-For example, a secretary or a transcriptionist would be expected to be able to type at a much faster rate than someone like a manual laborer.
+For example, a secretary or a professional typist would be expected to be able to type at a much faster rate than someone like a manual laborer.
 Even so, there’s a basic level of typing ability that should be attainable by most people, thus enabling them to complete computer-related tasks within a reasonable time frame.
-Consider the facts and figures here and see how you measure up and how some good typing speed tests can help.
+Consider the facts and figures here and see how you measure up and how some good typing speed tests can help when you.

 The Importance of Speedy Typing